In the Air Tonight: Marilyn Manson version

 American rock band Marilyn Manson released a cover of "In the Air Tonight" on 16 April 2025 as a non-album single, to promote an upcoming tour and the band's 2024 album One Assassination Under God – Chapter 1.
 The CD single contained the B-side "As Sick as the Secrets Of (Sleep)", a reimagining of "As Sick as the Secrets Within".
 The cover was produced by Tyler Bates and features drums by Gil Sharone.
 It is faithful to the original musically, retaining the drum break, but adds elements of gothic rock such as distorted guitars, ambient piano, and screamed vocals.

 Release

 The single was commercially successful upon release.
 Limited to 4,000 copies worldwide, the CD single sold out within four hours of release.
-The song entered several charts in the United Kingdom, peaking at number two on the UK Physical Singles Chart, number 15 on the UK Singles Sales Chart, and number 37 on the UK Singles Downloads Chart.
-The song debuted at number one Billboards Hard Rock Digital Song Sales, the band's third number one single on that chart.
-It was the band's fifth top 10 hit on the Hot Hard Rock Songs chart, and also peaked at number 22 on Billboards Digital Song Sales chart, the band's highest peak on that chart.
+The song entered several charts in the United Kingdom, peaking at No. 2 on the UK Physical Singles Chart, No. 15 on the UK Singles Sales Chart, and No. 37 on the UK Singles Downloads Chart.
+The song debuted at No. 1 Billboards Hard Rock Digital Song Sales, the band's third No. 1 single on that chart.
+It was the band's fifth top 10 hit on the Hot Hard Rock Songs chart, and also peaked at No. 22 on Billboards Digital Song Sales chart, the band's highest peak on that chart.